School of Education

 - All EdD classes start weekdays at 5:00 pm or later, or on the weekend

-- All taught by PhDs (not adjuncts but research professors)
+- All classes taught by research faculty or who hold doctorates (not adjuncts but research professors)

 - All leadership faculty are former P12 and higher ed practitioners (teachers, administrators, and student services professionals)